robpetreski/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 If you look at the code above, someone might say `yeah that's dependency injection`.
 Not just injection.
 It's constructor injection.
 Because it injects the object in to the Music player class using the constructor.

+This is not a good dependency injection.
+Because GoogleMusic class is hard wired to the MusicPlayer class.

 We also can create the GoogleMusic object inside the MusicPlayer class.

 ```php